 January 9, 2007The recent finding of decreasing breast cancer rates made headlines throughout the media; including a NY Times article entitled, Reversing Trend, Big Drop is seen in Breast Cancer on December 15, 2006.

-Striking epidemiological facts …
+Striking epidemiological …

 Do Statins Get Along With Hepatitis C?